 HDF is committed to achieving equality in health care and wellness of all LGBTQ people.
 The full scope of health issues that affect our community includes breast and cervical cancer, HIV/AIDS, hepatitis, mental health, substance abuse, depression, and access to care for transgender persons.
 Our work directs donors to make the strongest impact on improving the health and quality of life in our community.

 We have supported programs for breast cancer awareness, HIV/AIDS prevention and care, and we are the convener for The HIV Funding Collaborative.

 HDF believes the arts are essential to a healthy, vital community.
 We recognize the importance of telling our own stories and the power this has in shaping the larger narrative of LGBTQ culture.
 The arts can function as a change-agent to engage all types of people, and it helps us to build community.

 We are proud to support the Diversionary Theatre, San Diego Women’s Chorus, Lambda Archives, San Diego Gay Men’s Chorus and the San Diego Multicultural LGBT Literary Foundation.

 We are dedicated to promoting change in the way communities organize care and support LGBTQ elders and their caregivers.
 With the baby boom generation entering retirement age, renewed attention and support will be required.

 We will continue to play a leadership role to strengthen existing networks and convene public and private funding partners for new initiatives to support elder-support services.

 Youth & Families

-A growing number of promising programs have been established to help LGBT youth gain the skills and support they need to develop into healthy adults.
+A growing number of promising programs have been established to help LGBTQ youth gain the skills and support they need to develop into healthy adults.